-It’s no secret that tough financial times are upon us.
+It’s no secret that uncertain financial times are upon us.

 And you know what that means: slowed spending and slashed budgets across organizations.

 Cybersecurity roles have historically remained resilient amid economic uncertainty.
 But this downturn is a bit different.
 Resources, including headcount, are scarce for IT and cybersecurity teams.
+According to ISC2, 92% of cybersecurity professionals report skills gaps at their organization.
 Leaders must justify every dollar spent and prove ROI — placing a big focus on identifying cost inefficiencies.

 Keep reading to learn three common types of IT and security cost inefficiencies you should look out for, plus how to resolve them.